Skip to content

 Methodology

-If Senator A votes against three nominations (two of them district court nominees and one of them circuit court nominee), the total weighted score is calculated as follows:
+If Senator A votes for three approved nominations (two of them district court nominees and one of them circuit court nominee), the total weighted score is calculated as follows:

 District Court Nominee A- 1 Point